ishtiak-ahmed/ishtiak-ahmed/README.md

 #### Private Detective and Security Firm Website
 ![Rana-Agency-Admin](https://raw.githubusercontent.com/ishtiak-ahmed/ishtiak-ahmed/main/rana-agency.png)

+Here user can hire service and give reviews.
+Admin can manage order, change order status, delete and add service, add new admin..
+I used React, Bootstrap, Font Awesome icons to build the client side.
+For Backend I used- Node, Express, Mongodb and Heroku server to deploy live server.

 <!--
 **ishtiak-ahmed/ishtiak-ahmed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.